-Beginning June 2018, DEN and ALDAF collaborated a project to revitalise the co-created resources that ALDAF has been distributing to the community for several years.
+Beginning June 2018, DEN and ALWF collaborated a project to revitalise the co-created resources that ALDAF has been distributing to the community for several years.
 Through feedback, community members have told us that these resources were valuable, however with the passage of time the information and images were becoming dated.

-Over a number of months DEN and ALDAF collaborated closely to examine the resources available to the community, gaps in knowledge, and the strengths of the existing resources.
+Over a number of months DEN and ALWF collaborated closely to examine the resources available to the community, gaps in knowledge, and the strengths of the existing resources.
 Through this process, the partners focused on seven initial pamphlets that updated the existing resources or targeted areas of concern.

 “Alcohol… is it just a drink?”